stephehood/BIOL5153/CV_Stephanie_E_HOOD.md

     • Perform various dissections and antibody staining of Drosophila melanogaster tissue, which require much dexterity and delicacy.
     • Responsible for laboratory inventory management and sourcing of high-priced chemicals, supplies, as well as valuable laboratory equipment.
 Charged with the organization and handling of paperwork for all purchases to department accountant.
 Required to maintain a reliable chemical inventory, laboratory safety manual, and to keep an organized laboratory notebook.

-###### THE PENNSYLVANIA STATE UNIVERSITY, CENTER FOR NEURAL ENGINEERING
+###### THE PENNSYLVANIA STATE UNIVERSITY, CENTER FOR NEURAL ENGINEERING:  UNIVERSITY PARK, PA
+PI: Dr. PATRICK DREW
+**Research Technologist/Laboratory Manager: January2014-December 2014**
+**Laboratory Technician: August 2013-December 2013**
-PI: Dr. PATRICK DREW                         					         UNIVERSITY PARK, PA Research Technologist/Laboratory Manager			                                     January2014-December 2014 Laboratory Technician						                          August 2013-December 2013 Engaged in multiple research projects, both independent and collaborative.
+Engaged in multiple research projects, both independent and collaborative.
 Responsible for laboratory maintenance and managerial tasks.
 Interacted with undergraduates, graduate students, post-doctoral scholars, and principal investigator to troubleshoot and improve existing procedures.

     • Contributing author on multiple manuscripts for publication:
         ◦ “Mechanical restriction of intracortical vessel dilation by brain tissue sculpts the hemodynamic response.”
 Gao et al. 2015.